 Join us in asking the Newton County Sheriff’s Office to investigate and charge everyone involved in these cruel situations.
 Until that time, the so-called "Disneyland of dairy" should be boycotted.

-We are saddened to report that the felony animal cruelty charge against Edgar Gardozo-Vasquez, a former Fairlife Farm employee, has been dropped and he has been sentenced to one year of probation.
+We are saddened to report that the felony animal cruelty charge against Edgar Gardozo-Vasquez, a former Fairlife Farm employee, have been dropped and he has been sentenced to one year of probation.
 The prosecutor stated, "I don’t know that he mutilated or tortured an invertebrate animal, based on the video that I saw.
 I’m satisfied by the plea, and I’ll stand by it.”

 At this point in time, with the lack accountability for the animal cruelty from a legal standpoint, the only recourse against this business is a boycott of their products.
 We will continue to circulate the petition to raise awareness about the cruelty that was inflicted on the innocent calves at Fair Oaks Farm, and to keep up pressure on the farm owners to prevent this despicable behavior from happening again.